Today's Best Tech Deals

 The Peace by Hampton smart line currently includes two lighting products: an A19 multi-color bulb and the BR30 multi-color floodlight that’s the subject of this review.
 A Peace by Hampton smart plug (see our review) is also available.

-Both the A19 and BR30 bulbs are available exclusively through Best Buy, and at a little more than $16 a bulb, the Peace by Hampton BR30 hovers around the lower end of other color-capable BR30 lights we’ve tested.
-But as we’ve already noted, the Peace by Hampton BR30 bulbs are only sold in four-packs for $65.
+Both the A19 and BR30 bulbs are available exclusively through Best Buy, and while both products were initially sold only in four-packs, they can now be purchased individually as well.
+At a little more than $16 a bulb when bought as a set of four, the Peace by Hampton BR30 hovers around the lower end of other color-capable BR30 lights we’ve tested.
+If you want just one BR30 bulb, the price goes up to $19 each.

 Rated to last up to 13.7 years based on about three hours of use per day, the Peace by Hampton BR30 has a standard E26 base and is mainly intended for indoor use (e.g., in a recessed ceiling can), although the bulb’s specifications note that it can be used in damp locations, such as under an eave or otherwise protected from direct contact with rain or snow.